gabrielpoca/manga/README.md

 Prerequisites:

-  * Elixir 1.5.2
+  * elixir 1.5.2
-  * Node
+  * node
-  * Yarn
+  * yarn
-  * An account in [Mashape's market](https://market.mashape.com).
+  * an account in [Mashape's market](https://market.mashape.com).
 Create an application and include the [Manga Scrapper API](https://market.mashape.com/doodle/manga-scraper).
     Save the application's API KEY.

 Setup:

   * Setup environment with `bin/setup`
-  * Update the environment variables in `.env`.
+  * Update the environment variables in `.envrc`.

 Running in development:

+  * source the environment variables `source .envrc` (you can use [direnv](https://github.com/direnv/direnv) to automate this step)
-  * Start Phoenix server with `bin/server`
+  * start Phoenix server with `bin/server`
-  * Start React client with `bin/client`
+  * start React client with `bin/client`

-Now you can visit the api in http://localhost:4000/api/mangas and the client in http://localhost:3000.
+Now visit the api in http://localhost:4000/api/mangas and the client in http://localhost:3000.

 Production
 ----------